ethereum/EIPs/EIPS/eip-pbmrc1.md

     - programmable money - the possibility of embedding rules within the medium of exchange itself that defines or constraints its usage.
 - **PBM Creator** defines the conditions of the PBM Wrapper to create PBM Tokens.
 - **PBM Wallet** - cryptographic wallets which can either be an EOA (Externally Owned Account) that is controlled by a private key, or a smart contract wallet.
+- **Merchant** - In the context of this proposal, a Merchant is broadly defined as the ultimate recipient, or endpoint, for PBM tokens, to which these tokens are intrinsically directed or purpose-bound to.

 ## Specification